 How to Arrange a Trip to Las Coloradas Pink Lakes

 I’m not going to lie.
-When I first visited Las Coloradas I ended up coming back very disappointed.
+When I first visited Las Coloradas back in 2017 I ended up coming back very disappointed.
 I took a tour that promised to take me to see pink lakes, a river full of crocodiles and ruins of Ek Balam.
-However, I ended up seeing a small body of water that looked more yellow than pink, no crocodiles or flamingos, and I didn’t understand how did some people claim to see bright pink lakes.
+However, I ended up seeing a small body of water that looked more yellow than pink, no crocodiles, or flamingos, and I didn’t understand how did some people claim to see bright pink lakes.
 The trip was a big fail.

 - What to do in Las Coloradas?

 - Is the Pink Water Natural?

 - Best Way to Get to Las Coloradas